Nusra Front says U.S.-led air strikes in Syria will fail

 At least 50 fighters from the Nusra Front were killed in the first wave of U.S.-led attacks in Syria last Tuesday, a British-based monitoring group said.

-The air assault is also believed to have killed Mohsin al-Fadhli, the leader of another al-Qaeda linked organisation, the Khorasan group, which worked in league with the Nusra Front.
+The air assault is also believed to have killed Mohsin al-Fadhli, the leader of another al-Qaeda linked organization, the Khorasan group, which worked in league with the Nusra Front.

 Golani did not directly mention Fadhli, but said the air attacks had killed fighters whose "loss would be felt on the whole war, not just on the Front", making clear that they had suffered a significant setback.